noiseprotocol/noise_spec/noise.md

  * **`ENCRYPT(k, n, ad, plaintext)`**: Encrypts `plaintext` using the cipher key `k` of 32 bytes and an 8-byte unsigned integer nonce `n` which must be unique for the key `k`.
 Returns the ciphertext.
 Encryption must be done with an "AEAD" encryption mode with the associated data `ad` (using the terminology from [@Rogaway:2002]) and returns a ciphertext that is the same size as the plaintext plus 16 bytes for authentication data.
-The entire ciphertext must be indistinguishable from random if the key is secret.
+The entire ciphertext must be indistinguishable from random if the key is secret (note that this is an additional requirement that isn't necessarily met by all AEAD schemes).

  * **`DECRYPT(k, n, ad, ciphertext)`**: Decrypts `ciphertext` using a cipher key `k` of 32 bytes, an 8-byte unsigned integer nonce `n`, and associated